-Why do you need an alternative to GrooveHQ?
+Why do you need an alternative to Groove?

 There are cheaper help desk tool options available

-GrooveHQ’s pricing starts at $12 per user per month and goes up to $35 per user per month—which isn’t super expensive, but it’s also not super affordable.
-So, just because there are cheaper options in the market, you might need to look into alternatives to GrooveHQ.
+Groove’s pricing starts at $12 per user per month and goes up to $35 per user per month—which isn’t super expensive, but it’s also not super affordable.
+So, just because there are cheaper options in the market, you might need to look into alternatives to Groove.

 Poor customer support